binli120/ind_analysis/README.md

   The path parser expects keys shaped like `filynai.com/<Project>/Module N.<description>/...`.
 Module numbers are inferred automatically; pass `--modules` with integers (e.g. `--modules 1,2`) if you want to limit the scrape, otherwise omit the flag to index every module it encounters.

 - Keys in Redis take the form `company:module:filename` and a hash payload with `markdown`, `s3_version`, `last_modified`, etc. The S3 document hierarchy is preserved, which makes it easy for downstream systems to correlate entries back to their source objects.
+- During each run the service checks for matching `<key>.pdf.md` + `<key>.pdf.meta.json` artefacts whose `version_id` equals the current S3 object; when both exist it skips reprocessing that PDF to keep runtimes down.

 ### Scheduling the sync on ECS